Clayton Windmills: Millers

-Cultural references
+In popular culture

-In summer 1973, Jack and Jill became cinema stars when Universal Pictures made the film The Black Windmill.
-Actors featured in the film included Michael Caine, Janet Suzman, Donald Pleasence and Joss Ackland.
+In summer 1973, Jack and Jill featured in the Universal Pictures film The Black Windmill.
+Actors in the film included Michael Caine, Janet Suzman, Donald Pleasence and Joss Ackland.

 New sweeps were fitted to Jack for the film, at a cost of £3,000 and the exterior of the mill was repainted.
 The owner of Jack at the time of the film was Henry Longhurst, golf broadcaster and writer.

-The windmills were featured in Series 3 of the Channel 4 programme "Treasure Hunt" first broadcast 31 January 1985.
+The windmills were featured in series 3 of the Channel 4 game show Treasure Hunt, first broadcast on 31 January 1985.